ShitcoinBTC/ShitcoinBtc/README.md

 License
 -------

-Syscoin Core is released under the terms of the MIT license.
+Owlee Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process